asterics/AsTeRICS-Grid-Helper/wordforms/README.md

     4. assign each word a list of relevant tags based on the data retreived, which is also structured throughout the DOM
     5. format the data accordingly
     6. return an adequate web response (the AstericsGrid application proecesses classic JSON, we also provide .csv files via direct calls to the API in case some developer may require it for future reference)

-## Including 2 Versions

-### with dependencies - dep

-Scraper with dependencies, which improves code structure.

-Dependencies used:
-1. Guzzle: For HTTP requests.
-2. Symfony DomCrawler: For HTML parsing.

-### no dependencies - ndep

-Backup version in case somehting went wrong with "dep".